matthi99/EcorC/README.md

-This repository is created for learning non-linear regularizing filters for inverting the Radon transform.
-For more detail about non-linear regularizing filters see:
+This repository is created for the publication:

 ```
-Ebner, A., & Haltmeier, M. (2023).
-When noise and data collide: Using non-linear Filters to save the day in inverse problems.
+Schwab, M., Pamminger, M., Kremser, C., Obmann, D., Haltmeier, M., Mayr, A. (2023).
+Error correcting 2D-3D cascaded network for myocardial infarct scar segmentation on late gadolinium enhancement cardiac magnetic resonance images.
 Best Journal you can imagine, 62, 66-83.
 ```